Lecture: Finding Your Purpose: From Baltimore to Broadway’s “Hamilton”

-Famed actor, singer and songwriter Bryan Terrell Clark, who starred as George Washington in the Broadway hit “Hamilton: The Musical,” will speak at Allegheny College on Thursday, Jan.
-30. The lecture will take place at 7 p.m. in the Gladys Mullenix Black Theatre in the Vukovich Center for Communication Arts.
+Famed actor, singer and songwriter Bryan Terrell Clark, who starred as George Washington in the Broadway hit “Hamilton: The Musical,” will speak at Allegheny College on Wednesday, Feb.
+26. The lecture will take place at 7 p.m. in the Gladys Mullenix Black Theatre in the Vukovich Center for Communication Arts.
 Admission is free and open to the public.
 (This lecture has been rescheduled from Jan.
 30.)

 Drawing on real-life lessons from his humble beginnings in Baltimore to his starring career on Broadway, Clark inspires others to reach their full potential in life while leaving a positive impact on the world.